scott-anderson-wc/cs210pub/lectures/L01/env-html-urls.md

 Launch your workspace and we'll look around.

 * Menus on the top like a desktop Integrated Development Environment (IDE) application.
-That will all you to create, edit, and save files,
+That will allow you to create, edit, and save files,
 * files and folders on the left hand side
-* right hand side has links to share, collaborate, etc
+* right hand side has links to collaborate, etc
 * shell on the bottom, for executing commands.
-We won't use that a lot.
 * A JavaScript REPL is there on the bottom, too.
 We'll use that a lot.

 ## Using a Workspace